mattiasu96/mattiasu96/README.md

 ## I am a Musician Computer Scientist

-- :wrench: Currently working as Machine Learning Engineer @ [Prima Assicurazioni](https://www.prima.it/)
+- :wrench: Currently working as Software/Data Engineer @ [ABN Amro](https://www.abnamro.nl/nl/zakelijk/index.html)
 - :books: Graduated in Computer Science @ Politecnico di Milano with particular focus on AI/ML and audio applications.
 - 💪🏼 Future Goals: writing code while jammin with my guitar
 - ⚡  Fun fact: I am studying engineering because I am a musician.
 I started playing the guitar when I was 10 years old, then I decided to study electronics in high school and computer science in university to be able to understand also the technology involved in the music industry (weird ah?)